-Located right on the steps of wilderness, Tottori, a rural and authentic city, is ideal for discovering a natural and traditional Japan.
+Located on the edge of wilderness, Tottori, a rural and unpretentious city, is ideal for discovering a more natural and traditional Japan.

-This city located on the coast of San-in, the northernmost island of Honshu, takes its name from an ancient civilisation who had settled at the foot of Mt.
-Kyusho, north east of the current city.
-At the mouth of the Sendai River, urban space has gradually expanded over the centuries.
+This city located on the coast of San-in, the northernmost island of Honshu, takes its name from an ancient civilisation who settled at the foot of Mt.
+Kyusho, northeast of the current city.
+At the mouth of the Sendai River, urban space has gradually expanded there over the centuries.

-In 1532, a castle, today in ruins, was built by a noble of the city.
-During the Edo period, the city passed into the hands of Ikeda, prosperous clan.
+In 1532 a castle, today in ruins, was built by a noble of the city.
+During the Edo period, the city passed into the hands of Ikeda, a prosperous clan.
 Finally, at the dawn of the Meiji era, the castle was destroyed, deemed unnecessary by the new authorities.
-The place still remains appreciated for its cherry trees during hanami season.
+The spot it once stood is still appreciated for its cherry trees during hanami season.

-In 1907, a western style mansion was built at the foot of the mountain to replace the fortress.
+In 1907, a western-style mansion was built at the foot of the mountain to replace the fortress.
 This Jinpukaku house was the first in the city to be equipped with electricity.
-Today it is both a communal room and a museum that traces the history of the Ikeda clan and the town.
+Today it is both a communal space and a museum that traces the history of the Ikeda clan and the town.

-Wakes street, running from the station to Mount Kyushu, recalls the Nawate Shimio street of Matsue, its charms worthy of nineteenth century Japan.
+Wakasa Street, running from the station to Mount Kyushu, resembles Nawate Shimio street in Matsue, its charms worthy of nineteenth century Japan.
 Feel free to wander this road to the castle ruins.

 In the same way that we watch the red leaves, Tottori residents, themselves, watch out for pears come fall.
-The nashigari can therefore be practiced in the fields around the city on some farms.
+Nashigari can therefore be practiced in the fields around the city on some farms.
 Like the pears of Okayama, Tottori has some very tasty ones too.
-Don't hesitate to try one of the many desserts made using this specialty.
+Don't hesitate to try one of the many desserts available in the area made using this specialty.

 Mountains and Wonders

-A few kilometers to the northwest there is Misasa, a pleasant spa town, but especially Nageire-do Temple in Sanbutsu-ji, literally hanging over a cliff.Hakuto Shrine, to the west of the city, is dedicated to the god Inaba-no-shirousagi.
+A few kilometers to the northwest there is Misasa, a pleasant onsen spa town, but more noteworthy for Nageire-do Temple in Sanbutsu-ji, literally hanging over a cliff.Hakuto Shrine, to the west of the city, is dedicated to the god Inaba-no-shirousagi.
 According to legend, the little white rabbit who lived on the Oki islands wanted to join the main island of Honshu, but was too small for such a big journey.
 He had the idea to trick the sharks that lived in the sea, asking them to line up so he could count them and compare their number to the rabbits.
 As he pretended to count them, he jumped from one back to the next, eventually reaching Honshu.
 But he couldn't help gloating over having tricked the sharks as he reached the end.
 Suddenly aware of the mockery the rabbit had made of them, the sharks attacked him for revenge, biting at his fur.
 A dying Inaba-no-shirousagi still reached the beach where he met the god Hakuto Okuninushi.
-He advised him to swim in the cool clear water of a pond and dry in the reeds.
-Inaba-no-shirousagi carried out his orders, healed his fur and became a god.
-He is honored today at this fairly well-known shrine in the region.
+He advised the rabbit to swim in the cool clear water of a pond and dry in the reeds.
+Inaba-no-shirousagi followed his advice, healed his fur and became a god.
+He is still honored today at this fairly well-known shrine in the region.